Ari Shavit: Career

-Shavit has been a columnist for Haaretz since 1995.
+Shavit was a columnist for Haaretz from 1995.
 His work has also appeared in The New Yorker, The New York Times, and Politico.

-Shavit describes himself as an "antioccupation peacenik".
-He is particularly critical of right-wing Israeli politicians, such as Avigdor Lieberman, who he argues is only loyal to Russia and to Putin.
-Shavit is also critical of Miri Regev, describing her as 'anti-culture', and of Ayelet Shaked, describing her as 'anti-democracy'.
+Shavit described himself as an "antioccupation peacenik".
+He was particularly critical of right-wing Israeli politicians, such as Avigdor Lieberman, who he argued is only loyal to Russia and to Putin.
+Shavit was also critical of Miri Regev, describing her as 'anti-culture', and of Ayelet Shaked, describing her as 'anti-democracy'.

 He has for many years been a critic of Benjamin Netanyahu.
-Although admitting that Netanyahu is highly intelligent, Shavit argues that Netanyahu "scorns [US] Democrat politicians and liberal intellectuals... as weaklings."
-Shavit also castigates Netanyahu for not being "a civil leader who truly cares for the welfare of his citizens.
+Although admitting that Netanyahu is highly intelligent, Shavit argued that Netanyahu "scorns [US] Democrat politicians and liberal intellectuals... as weaklings."
+Shavit also castigated Netanyahu for not being "a civil leader who truly cares for the welfare of his citizens.
 He [Netanyahu] is unconcerned by social justice."

 In 2013, Shavit released My Promised Land: The Triumph and Tragedy of Israel.
 It was a New York Times Best Seller and received widespread acclaim.
 The New York Times listed My Promised Land in its "100 Notable Books of 2013", The Economist named it as one of the best books of 2013, it received the Gerrard and Ella Berman Memorial Award in History from the Jewish Book Council, and it won the Natan Book Award.
 In September 2014, Shavit traveled to Cleveland, Ohio to accept the Anisfield-Wolf Book Award in nonfiction for My Promised Land, and delivered a talk at the Cleveland City Club about the necessity of American leadership in the Middle East.
 The book received many positive reviews, as well as criticism from both the left, including from Norman Finkelstein, and from the right, including from Martin Kramer.